 One day of unauthorised absence is unlikely to warrant dismissal, but if an employee continues to take days of unauthorised absence, and you have followed your disciplinary procedure for misconduct, holding formal meetings and issuing written warnings, then it may be appropriate to proceed to dismissal.

-While you should definitely avoid making assumptions about whether or not a sickness is genuine, if you can categorically prove it – for example, if an employee posts about what a great time they had that day on a social networking site, or was seen out watching an event or celebrating –you should still accept it.
+Even if you’re sceptical of their explanation, unless you can categorically prove that it’s false – for example, if an employee posts about what a great time they had that day on a social networking site, or was seen out watching an event or celebrating –you should still accept it.
 Without sound evidence, you must avoid making any assumptions.
 If the pattern of behaviour becomes repetitive, however, even after you’ve cautioned them against it, you might want to progress to disciplinary action.

 Get HR Support

-If you’re unsure if an employee’s absence should be considered unauthorised, and whether to begin disciplinary action against them, it’s always best to seek professional HR advice, so that you can be confident your actions comply with employment law.
+If you’re unsure if an employee’s absence should be considered unauthorised, and whether to begin disciplinary action against them, our HR consultants can help.

 - Managing sickness absence

 - How to handle an employee off with work-related stress